 Visual Studio Code is available as a Snap package.
 Ubuntu users can find it in the Software Center itself and install it in a couple of clicks.

 Snap packaging means you can install it in any Linux distribution that supports Snap packages.
-Make sure to enable Snap support on your Linux distribution.
+Make sure to enable Snap support on your Linux distribution if you haven’t done already.

 sudo snap install code --classic